-If you are on a budget then making some hardtack is an excellent way to create a cheap stash of food for you and your family.
+If you are on a budget, then knowing how to make hardtack is an excellent way to create a cheap stash of food for you and your family.

-There is something to be said for putting back far more than you need because this will allow you to have some inexpensive extra food to trade and allow you to have some on hand in case you get people showing up at your door asking for help.
+There is something to be said for putting back far more than you need because this will allow you to have some inexpensive extra food to trade and have some on hand in case you get people showing up at your door asking for help.

-There are very few producers of hardtack in the United States but you can also get something called Pilot Crackers that are basically the same thing.
-It is not cheap to buy either of these so making your own is going to offer better nutrition at a lower cost.
+There are very few producers of hardtack in the United States, but you can also get something called Pilot Crackers, basically the same thing.
+It is not cheap to buy either of these, so making your own will offer better nutrition at a lower cost.